 Google's also stepping up its game with YouTube Music (Android, iOS), a music streaming and discovery app that builds on the vast community of users that use YouTube.
 Available on Android and iOS, and formerly known as Music Key, YouTube Music provides users with access to more than 30 million music videos.
 You can search for artists, videos and albums to automatically generate a non-stop station, with personalized stations learning from your preferences.
 Offering more then just music videos, the app nets you remixes, covers, full albums and classic recordings.
 YouTube Red subscribers get ad-free listening, as well as offline music, background listening and an audio-only mode that skips video downloads.

 Tidal's (Android, iOS) claim to fame is the ability to stream high-fidelity music (either at CD quality 320kbps AAC or lossless FLAC audio) to your mobile device.
 Translation, if you're not an audiophile?
 It sounds fantastic.
 Tidal features an extensive library of more than 25 million songs, and users can also watch any of more than 75,000 ad-free music videos.
-Other extras include curated lists and music identification and discovery tools.
+Other extras include curated lists and music identification, discovery tools and exclusives like co-founder Jay-Z's recent 4:44 album.
 The catch?
 There's no free tier, with Tidal Premium (320kbps AAC) costing $9.99 monthly, and Tidal Hi-Fi (lossless FLAC) setting you back $19.99.
+If you happen to be a Sprint subscriber, you can get Tidal Hi-Fi for free for six months.

 Spotify has become synonymous with online streaming music, thanks to its familiar interface, Facebook integration and massive song library of more than 30 million tracks.
 The Spotify mobile app (Android, iOS, Windows Phone) has been updated to allow for more free music streaming than ever, and a $9.99 monthly subscription allows you to save an unlimited number of songs for offline listening.
 Factor in Spotify's Party DJ mode, pace-matching Running feature and personalized Discovery Weekly playlists, and you'll likely be hitting Play on this app for a long time to come.